epklein/epklein.github.io/about/nelogica.md

 author_profile: true
 ---

-Nelogica was founded in [Porto Alegre](https://en.wikipedia.org/wiki/Porto_Alegre), Brazil, in 2003.
-The company's focus is to provide solutions for the financial market, and its main products are trading platforms for the Brazilian Stock Exchange ([B3](https://www.b3.com.br/)) and crypto exchanges.
+Nelogica was founded in 2003 in [Porto Alegre](https://en.wikipedia.org/wiki/Porto_Alegre), Brazil.
+The company focuses on providing solutions for the financial market, and its main products are trading platforms for the Brazilian Stock Exchange ([B3](https://www.b3.com.br/)) and crypto exchanges.

 ![Nelogica logo](/images/about/nelogica.png "Nelogica logo")